brandon-m-wang/cs198-75/src/web-hw/hw8.md

       require() when loading in resources from your models.
 Again, mongoose offers a convenient "model" function which returns a document-like class that can be instantiated by passing in a similar object with post information.
+This class connects you to the MongoDB, and allows you to interact directly with document collections.
 You'll get to see this later.
   - type: ps
     paragraph: "Moving onto your user document schema, a similar process.
 What kind of information would you need for each user?
 Username, e-mail, password,